 I mean sure, I thought I needed them at the time.
 But I was wrong.
 I’d spend five dollars here, twenty dollars there, fifty dollars later.
 It all added up.

 And if you don’t catch yourself, before you know it you’ve spent enough to max out a retirement account for the year.

 Savings that could have established your emergency fund.
-Or a good amount of money that could have went towards a future down payment on a car, or home.
+Or a good amount of money that could have gone towards a future down payment on a car, or home.

-All because you couldn’t say “no.” Which is why I want you to get used to saying “no.”
+All because you couldn’t say “no.” This is why I want you to get used to saying “no.”

 Learn different but polite ways to say “no” like:

 - Can we do this instead?

 - I appreciate it, but I can’t make it this time.

 - Sorry, that’s not in my budget right now.

 - Sounds wonderful but I can’t make it right now.